Tunnel Settings¶

 An older compression algorithm with wider support, especially from older clients.

-Omit Preference + Disable Adaptive LZO Compression
+- Omit Preference + Disable Adaptive LZO Compression:

 Does not specify a compression directive in the OpenVPN configuration and also explicitly disables adaptive compression.

-Adaptive LZO Compression
+- Adaptive LZO Compression:

 OpenVPN will periodically check the efficiency of data compression for VPN traffic and disable compression if it is performing poorly.
 This prevents OpenVPN from compressing already compressed or encrypted data.

-LZO Compression (Legacy Style)
+- LZO Compression (Legacy Style):

-Enables LZO compression using the deprecated comp-lzo yes directive.
+directive.
 This can help interoperation with older legacy clients which cannot be updated.
-When present in the configuration, the server can push a different value to clients as needed.
+When present in the configuration, the server can push a different value to clients as needed.- No LZO Compression (Legacy Style):

-Disables LZO compression using the deprecated comp-lzo no directive.
+directive.
 This can help interoperation with older legacy clients which cannot be updated.
 When present in the configuration, the server can push a different value to clients as needed.

 When set, OpenVPN will push the selected compression settings to connecting clients.